64-shades/64-shades.github.io/README.md

   of a document written in a markup language, most commonly HTML.
 It is a fundamental technology of the World Wide Web, working alongside HTML and JavaScript to create interactive and visually appealing websites.

+### Requirements

+- [Python](https://www.python.org/) is a programming language that lets you work quickly and integrate systems more effectively.

 ---

 ### Build the Documentation